-Farm Rescue was founded by Bill Gross (above, third from right), a native North Dakotan and full-time pilot for UPS Airlines.
-Like so many farm boys before him, Bill's heart never left his family's farm and ranch at Cleveland, ND.
+Farm Rescue was founded by Bill Gross (above), a native of North Dakota and full-time pilot for UPS Airlines.
+Like so many farm boys before him, Bill's heart never left his family's farm and ranch near Cleveland, ND.
 And like so many other farm families, his parents encouraged him to leave that farm in pursuit of a better life.

 But from a bird's eye view, flying back and forth across our nation at 40,000 feet, Bill kept looking at the farms below.
 The changing demographics of rural America - fewer farms, less children per family, fewer neighbors - troubled him.
 And always in the back of his mind, he remembered his father's concern about what would happen to their farm should anything debilitating happen.